kvankova/code-embedder/README.md

 ## 📚 Description

 **Code Embedder** is a GitHub Action that automatically updates code snippets in your `README` files.
-It scans your `README` for specially formatted code blocks that reference specific script files, then replaces the content of these blocks with the current contents of the referenced scripts.
-This ensures that your documentation always stays in sync with your actual code.
+It finds code blocks in your `README` that reference specific scripts, then replaces these blocks with the current content of those scripts.
+This keeps your documentation in sync with your code.

 ✨ **Key features**
-- 🔄 Automatic synchronization: Keep your `README` code examples up-to-date without manual intervention.
+- 🔄 **Automatic synchronization**: Keep your `README` code examples up-to-date without manual intervention.
-- 🛠️ Easy setup: Simply add the action to your GitHub workflow and format your `README` code blocks.
+- 🛠️ **Easy setup**: Simply add the action to your GitHub workflow and format your `README` code blocks.
-- 🌐 Language agnostic: Works with any programming language or file type.
+- 🌐 **Language agnostic**: Works with any programming language or file type.

 By using **Code Embedder**, you can focus on writing and updating your actual code 💻, while letting the action take care of keeping your documentation current 📚🔄.
-This reduces the risk of outdated or incorrect code examples in your project documentation 🚫🔍, ensuring your `README` always reflects the latest changes 🆕✨.
+This reduces the risk of outdated or incorrect code examples in your project documentation 🚫🔍.

 ## 🔍 How it works